← All Articles

 Step 5: Test Before Committing

 All three offer generous free tiers.
-Spend 2-4 weeks prototyping your application on 1-2 platforms.
-Real-world testing beats analysis paralysis.
+Spend 2-4 weeks prototyping on 1-2 platforms.
+Real-world testing beats analysis paralysis every time.

-Singapore's Productivity Solution Grant (PSG) and Enterprise Development Grant (EDG) can subsidize your cloud migration:
+The PSG and EDG can subsidize your cloud migration:

 • PSG: Up to 70% subsidy (SGD 30,000 cap) for approved solutions.
-IMDA maintains a pre-approved list; most cloud platforms qualify.
+Most cloud platforms qualify

-• EDG: For larger companies, supports transformational projects with higher budgets.
+• EDG: Supports larger transformation projects with higher budgets

-When Adaptels builds custom digital solutions for Singapore SMEs, we help navigate these grants as part of the engagement.
-It's worth asking your technology partner whether they're familiar with Singapore's grant landscape.
+When we build cloud solutions for clients at Adaptels, we help navigate these grants as part of the engagement.
+It's worth asking any technology partner whether they're familiar with Singapore's grant landscape.

-Choosing a platform is just 30% of the battle.
-The other 70% is implementation:
+Choosing a platform is about 30% of the work.
+The rest is implementation:

-• Architecture design: How do you structure your application for cloud?
+• Architecture design: How to structure your application for cloud

-• Data migration: How do you move existing data without downtime?
+• Data migration: How to move existing data without downtime

 Many SMEs underestimate this.
-A platform comparison is useful, but you also need a partner who understands cloud architecture, Singapore's business environment, and SME constraints.
+A platform comparison is useful, but you also need someone who understands cloud architecture, Singapore's business environment, and SME constraints.

-For most Singapore SMEs in 2026: Start with a pilot project on your preferred platform (2-month runway), then decide based on real experience rather than vendor marketing.
+For most Singapore SMEs in 2026: Start with a pilot project on your preferred platform (give it 2 months), then decide based on real experience.

 1. GCP if you're data-driven or analytics-focused (best value, transparent pricing)